jimvickery/ChinookDatabase1.4_CompleteVersion/README.md

 top_media_type.sql: Provide a query that shows the most purchased Media Type.

-Using Oracle SQL Developer to run SQL Commands
+Using Oracle SQL Developer to run SQL Commands can be seen inside the allQueries.html file.